Exploring the Dependence of Gas Cooling and Heating Functions on the Incident Radiation Field with Machine Learning: Results

 To quantify the performance of these models, we consider the cumulative distribution function of errors $P(\Delta >\log \mathcal{F})$ defined in equation~(\ref{eq:cdf_def}).
 This is just the frequency of errors \textit{at least as large as} $\Delta \log \mathcal{F}$.
 We also consider the mean squared error (MSE, defined in equation~(\ref{eq:MSE_def})).

-At each fixed metallicity, we compare the interpolation table of \citet{gnedin_hollon12} with 3 different XGBoost models: a model trained using the same inputs as \citet{gnedin_hollon12}, i.e. using the scaled photoionization rates $\log(Q_j/Q_\mathrm{LW})$ for $j=\{\mathrm{HI, HeI, CVI}\}$; a model trained using the 21 scaled rates identified from the PCA analysis described in Section~\ref{method:pca_rates}; and a model trained with the top 3 scaled rates from the SHAP value analysis of Section~\ref{method:shap}.
+At each fixed metallicity, we compare the interpolation table in \citet{gnedin_hollon12} with 3 different XGBoost models: a model trained using the same inputs as \citet{gnedin_hollon12}, i.e. using the scaled photoionization rates $\log(Q_j/Q_\mathrm{LW})$ for $j=\{\mathrm{HI, HeI, CVI}\}$; a model trained using the 21 scaled rates identified from the PCA analysis described in Section~\ref{method:pca_rates}; and a model trained with the top 3 scaled rates from the SHAP value analysis of Section~\ref{method:shap}.

-The approach of \citet{gnedin_hollon12} involves a quadratic fit to Cloudy calculations at the 5 metallicity values in the training data table described in Section~\ref{method:data}, $Z/Z_\odot = \{0, 0.1, 0.3, 1, 3\}$. \postsubmit{Here, we focus on} $Z/Z_\odot = 0$ and $1$ \postsubmit{for} comparison with our XGBoost models.
+The approach of \citet{gnedin_hollon12} involves a quadratic fit to Cloudy calculations at the 5 metallicity values in the training data table described in Section~\ref{method:data}, $Z/Z_\odot = \{0, 0.1, 0.3, 1, 3\}$.
+Here, we focus on $Z/Z_\odot = 0$ and $1$ for comparison with our XGBoost models.

-Fig.~\ref{fig:fixed_Z_cdfs} shows the cumulative distribution function of training errors for the interpolation table of \citet{gnedin_hollon12} and the three types of XGBoost model described above for the cooling and heating function at $Z/Z_\odot = 0$ and $1$ (for the same plots at all metallicities, see Appendix~\ref{app:all_Z_training_comp}).
-The MSE for all these models are shown for the cooling function in Table~\ref{tab:CF_MSE_fixed_Z} and heating function in Table~\ref{tab:HF_MSE_fixed_Z}.
+Fig.~\ref{fig:fixed_Z_cdfs} shows the cumulative distribution function of training errors for the interpolation table in \citet{gnedin_hollon12} and the three types of XGBoost model described above for the cooling and heating function at $Z/Z_\odot = 0$ and $1$ (for the same plots at all metallicities in the training data, see Appendix~\ref{app:all_Z_training_comp}).
+The MSEs for all these models are shown for the cooling function in Table~\ref{tab:CF_MSE_fixed_Z} and heating function in Table~\ref{tab:HF_MSE_fixed_Z}.

-From Fig.~\ref{fig:fixed_Z_cdfs}, Fig.~\ref{fig:all_z_fixed_z_cdfs}, Table~\ref{tab:CF_MSE_fixed_Z}, and Table~\ref{tab:HF_MSE_fixed_Z}, we see that all 3 types of XGBoost model \postsubmit{greatly} outperform the interpolation table of \citet{gnedin_hollon12} in all cases, with lower MSE and a smaller cumulative error distribution function for all values shown on the plots ($10^{-2} < \Delta \log \mathcal{F} < 2$).
-The MSE on 20\% of the training table withheld from model training is always larger than that for analogous models trained on the entire table by a factor of order unity.
-However, these MSE values are still always smaller than for the interpolation table \citet{gnedin_hollon12}, and the cumulative error distribution function is similarly lower at the same error values.
+From Fig.~\ref{fig:fixed_Z_cdfs}, Fig.~\ref{fig:all_z_fixed_z_cdfs}, Table~\ref{tab:CF_MSE_fixed_Z}, and Table~\ref{tab:HF_MSE_fixed_Z}, we see that all 3 types of XGBoost model greatly outperform the interpolation table in \citet{gnedin_hollon12} in all cases, with lower MSEs and a smaller cumulative error distribution function for all values shown on the plots ($10^{-2} < \Delta \log \mathcal{F} < 2$).
+The MSE on the 20\% of the training table withheld from model training is always larger than that for analogous models trained on the entire table by a factor of order unity.
+However, these MSE values are still always smaller than for the interpolation table in \citet{gnedin_hollon12}, and the cumulative error distribution function is similarly lower at the same error values.

 The comparisons between the 3 different types of XGBoost model are not so clear.
 In particular, we can see that the cumulative error distribution functions for the XGBoost models (on the entire training table) sometimes intersect in Fig.~\ref{fig:fixed_Z_cdfs} and Fig.~\ref{fig:all_z_fixed_z_cdfs} (see the cooling function at $Z/Z_\odot = 0$ in the upper left of both figures), meaning that we cannot unambiguously identify a single `best-performing' XGBoost model.